 It’s astonishing how much time is wasted during practice.
 I watch as people aimlessly hit balls, and I remember when I did that too.

 It doesn’t help, and if you see any improvement, like I’ve said before, it’s only transitory.

 Come to practice prepared and with a goal in mind.
 Make every shot count.
 Document out your pre-shot routines, and follow them before you make any type of shot.
 Study how you practice and implement change to get better.

 The same goes for putting practice.
-I watch people practice these rote 4 footers from the same tee markers over and over, and it makes me want to scream.
+I watch people on the putting green practice these rote 4 footers from the same tee markers over and over, and it makes me want to scream.
 When will you ever do this in a tournament?
 Never!

 Plus, it is only tangentially focused on improving your score and primarily focused on improving your putting stroke.
 That’s backwards!
 This putting drill from Brad Faxon would be far more beneficial.

-Make your golf practice intentional, and don’t waste time doing what other amateurs do.
+Make your golf practice intentional, and don’t waste time doing what other amateur golfers do.

 10. Stay humble with a learning mindset

 Golf will never be mastered.
 Just when you think you are something, golf will remind you otherwise.